Arthur Scammell: Works

-Scammell is perhaps best known for his songwriting, most notably, "Squid-Jiggin' Ground", which he wrote while still in high school, and The Six-Horsepower Coaker.
-However, he also produced a significant body of work that was originally published in the magazine Atlantic Guardian, of which he was also a co-founder.
+Scammell is perhaps best known for his songwriting, most notably, "Squid-Jiggin' Ground", which he wrote while still in high school, and "The Six-Horsepower Coaker".
+He also produced a significant body of work that was originally published in the magazine Atlantic Guardian, of which he was also a co-founder.
 Through essays and stories, Scammell attempted to convey some of the positive aspects of life in Newfoundland outports, which, despite their disadvantages, he saw as providing a sense of community and personal satisfaction that larger centres lacked.

 A collection of Scammell's work was published as My Newfoundland in 1966.

+Awards and recognition

-In 1987, he became a Member of the Order of Canada.
-In 1977, he received his Honorary Doctor of Laws from Memorial University of Newfoundland and, in 2011, he was inducted into the Canadian Songwriters Hall of Fame (for "Squid-Jiggin' Ground").
+In 1987, he became a member of the Order of Canada.
+In 1977, he received an honorary Doctor of Laws from Memorial University of Newfoundland.
+In 2011, he was inducted into the Canadian Songwriters Hall of Fame (for "Squid-Jiggin' Ground").
 In 1985, the Newfoundland and Labrador Arts Council established an annual award for writers in his honour.